: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : Alastair Roberts, with some very useful reflections on memory: While many people think about memory …

 : David Zahl: Jesus knows that telling people to have faith doesn’t do all that much.
-He knows …
+He knows that …

 : David Zahl (channeling his inner Lewis): In so many ways, the Christian actually seems to remain …